Central Region

 SeaTac

 Dr. Zimberoff is a licensed psychologist and has worked with HealthPoint since 2009 as a Behavioral Health Consultant.
 Dr. Zimberoff is the Lead Behavioral Health Consultant at HealthPoint.
-She received her degree from Argosy University Seattle and completed her predoctoral internship with HealthPoint.
+She received her degree from Argosy University Seattle and completed her internship with HealthPoint.
 She believes that life stressors have to be taken into consideration when treating or managing care for persons who live in challenging circumstances or who have experienced trauma.
 She wrote her doctoral dissertation about psychological processes involved in chronic pain disorder and has a special interest in mind-body suffering and treatments.
 She has collaborated in training and supervising a number of interns and practicum students since 2010, many of whom have become integrated behavioral health professionals.
 Dr. Zimberoff has a strong understanding of stress physiology, psychopharmacology, as well as life style interventions.
 ACT, mindfulness, CBT, as well as EMDR and a newer approach called LifeSpan integration are some of her favorite interventions.
 She is a member of APA and Division 38–Health Psychology.
 Her research interests include chronic pain, anger management, and integrated primary care.

 Amanda Foster, Psy.D.